 It’s not just geographical proximity, it’s cultural proximity as well.
 Canadians have similar buying behaviors as Americans which makes for an easier adjustment.

-“The customer is similar to the US customer, they use similar products, have similar demographic segments, so you don't have to totally change up your strategy to service them.”
+“The customer is similar to the US customer, they use similar products, have similar demographic segments, so you don't have to totally change up your ecommerce strategy to service them.”

 - Margeaux Oswald, Spreetail’s Director of Marketplace Channels